hapytex/django-antipatterns/antipatterns/filtering-in-the-template.md

 One should filter in the *view*.
 Django's ORM makes filtering easier and more efficient. the filtering is done at the *database side*, and a database is designed to do this efficient.
-It will not generate *N+1* problems if you filter on related objects, and furtermore it will reduce the bandwidth between the database and the Django/Python layer.
+It will not generate *N+1* problems if you filter on related objects, and furthermore it will reduce the bandwidth between the database and the Django/Python layer.

 Instead of filtering the `products` in the template, we thus filter in the view: